nickorlow/atlantis/README.md

-# CavCash (CAV)
+# Atlantis (ATL) (Formerly known as CavCash)

 A re-implementation of the CryptoNode protocol in C# with some other goodies.

-CavCash aims to be a CryptoCurrency with privacy features similar to Monero.
+Atlantis aims to be a CryptoCurrency with privacy features similar to Monero.

-CavCash uses a SHA-256 proof of work hashing algorithm to keep the chain secure.
+Atlantis uses a SHA-256 proof of work hashing algorithm to keep the chain secure.

 ## The name
 The name is a namesake to a company I ran with a few friends during high school

 ## Not yet launched
-CavCash has not yet launched a testnet or a production network.
+Atlantis has not yet launched a testnet or a production network.
 Currently testing is only done by running a node on localhost.

 ## Re-Implemented/Done Features
 - Stealth Addresses